microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/Resources/HelmCharts/README.md

 CREATE USER if not exists 'contosoapp'   identified by 'OCPHack8' ;

-GRANT SUPER on *.* to conotosoapp identified by 'OCPHack8'; -- may not be needed
+GRANT SUPER on *.* to contosoapp identified by 'OCPHack8'; -- may not be needed

 GRANT ALL PRIVILEGES ON wth.* to contosoapp ;